DanielHaring/TYPO3-Crystalis/Documentation/ConfigurationPresets/ContentRendering/Index.rst

 Crystalis provides its own content rendering logic and is intended to replace system extension *CSS Styled Content ("css_styled_content")*.
-To not mess up with third party extension and stay as compatible as possible, the main structure of CSS Styled Content was adopted, thus implementing plugins the old fashioned way works the same way.
+To not mess up with third party extension and stay as compatible as possible, the main structure of CSS Styled Content was adopted, thus implementing plugins works the same way.

 Unlike most of the other features, content rendering is *not* loaded by default.
 You have to allocate this setup to your website template individually.